 2801 Sharon Turnpike; P.O.
 Box ABMillbrook NY 12545-0129, USA

-Dr. Lovett's research is primarily focused on how perturbations such as air pollution, introduced pests and pathogens, and insect defoliators affect forest nutrient cycling.
+Dr. Lovett's research is primarily focused on how perturbations such as air pollution, introduced pests and pathogens, and climate change affect forest ecosystems.
 His main field projects are in the Catskill Mountains and Hudson Valley of New York State and the Hubbard Brook Experimental Forest in New Hampshire.

-Due to their proximity to the New York-New Jersey metropolitan region, the Catskills receive high rates of atmospheric nitrogen deposition.
-Our research is focused on identifying the major controls on nitrate export from these forested watersheds.
-The Catskill watersheds provide 90% of the drinking water for New York City residents, making the results of our research relevant to land managers as well as ecologists.
+Our research is focused on identifying the major controls on nitrate export from the Catskill watersheds.
+These watersheds provide 90% of the drinking water for New York City residents, making the results of our research relevant to land managers as well as ecologists.

 This project is primarily focused on understanding the ecology and nutrient cycling of Catskill forests and the responses of the forests to stresses such as air pollution and introduced pests.

 Air pollutants are deposited not only in rain and snow, but also as gases, particles, and fog droplets.
 Measuring the deposition of all of these forms is difficult, especially in mountainous terrain, where deposition rates are strongly influenced by elevation and characteristics of the forest canopy.
 Knowing the rates and patterns of deposition is critical to evaluating ecosystem response to the pollutants

 This project is focused on the consequences of the invasion of the beech bark disease (BBD) in northern hardwood forests, which dominate the uplands of the northeastern U.S. and southeastern Canada.